rubinius/whitepaper-code-compute-cash/README.md

 _Brian Shirai, Rubinius, Inc. April 2018, Version 0.8_

 Just over 100 years ago, on December 1st, 1913, the first moving assembly line was installed by Henry Ford.
-The assembly line reduced the time to produce an automobile to 20% of the time it originally required.
+The assembly line reduced by 80% the time to produce an automobile in Ford's plant.

 The assembly line is one of the most recognizable and outstanding successes of mass industrialization.